Table of Contents

 - Learning about job openings, organizational culture, and dynamics, and potentially being referred to suitable openings.

 When considering this list, it becomes evident that networking has benefits well beyond the job search.
-When well-executed, it can build long-standing and reciprocal relationships that establish trust and confidence and increase the likelihood of job referrals when needed.
+When well-executed, using a structured framework can foster long-standing, reciprocal relationships that build trust and confidence, ultimately increasing the likelihood of job referrals when needed.

 General rules of networking

 When building and managing a network, some “rules of the road” (or points of etiquette) should always be followed.
-The goal of networking strategies is to establish a bond, trust, shared values, and reciprocation so that contacts will open their “A+ network” when career or job search assistance is needed.
+The goal of networking strategies is to establish bonds, trust, shared values, and reciprocation so that contacts will open their “A+ network” when career or job-search assistance is needed.
 The critical “rules of the road” include:

 - Know yourself.
 Before approaching new contacts, be prepared by clarifying career goals and preferences, professional skills, experiences, and strengths to leverage.

-- Consider it as relationship building and management.
+- Consider it relationship-building and management.
 This should never be approached as a one-stop request or as only a referral for a posted job.
 As the position may already be filled, the contact may be able to assist with other openings or referrals to different contacts.

 - Build rapport.
 Seek to identify common interests, background elements (shared alma mater, family make-up, or hometown), and industry or company experiences.